Servion Wins Silver Stevie Award in the 2017 International Business Aw

 About the Stevie Awards:

-Stevie Awards are conferred in seven programs: The Asia-Pacific Stevie Awards, The German Stevie Awards, The American Business Awards, The International Business Awards, The Stevie Awards for Women in Business, The Stevie Awards for Great Employers and The Stevie Awards for Sales & Customer Service.
-Stevie Awards competitions receive more than 10,000 nominations each year from organisations in more than 60 nations.
-Honouring organisations of all types and sizes and the people behind them, the Stevies recognize outstanding performances in the workplace worldwide.
+Stevie Awards are conferred in seven programs: The Asia-Pacific Stevie Awards, The German Stevie Awards, The American Business Awards, The International Business Awards, The Stevie Awards for Women in Business, The Stevie Awards for Great Employers and the Stevie Awards for Sales & Customer Service.
+Stevie Awards competitions receive more than 10,000 nominations each year from organizations in more than 60 nations.
+Honoring organizations of all types and sizes and the people behind them, the Stevies recognize outstanding performances in the workplace worldwide.

 Learn more about the Stevie Awards at http://www.StevieAwards.com.